Install Chrono

 • Enable any additional module.
 Refer to their Installation Guides before proceeding any further.

-• Remember that you might need to press Configure after you change some setting, even multiple times, until all the variables get a white background.
+• Remember that you might need to press Configure after you change some setting, even multiple times, until all variable dependencies are resolved.

 • Finally, press Generate.